 Strategic use of the internet

 The research report "Bottom-up Connectivity Strategies: Community-led small-scale telecommunication infrastructure networks in the global South" explores the benefits of, and challenges facing, projects of this kind.
-This week we look at the different institutional models of the networks studied.
+This week we look at the recommendations that emerged from the research.

 Open letter from APC and the IFLA to President Cyril Ramaphosa concerning the Copyright Bill that currently awaits his signature, following its approval by the South African Parliament.